Royals vs. Orioles Player Props Betting Odds

-Adley Rutschman and Vinnie Pasquantino are two of the top players with prop bets available when the Baltimore Orioles and the Kansas City Royals square off at Oriole Park at Camden Yards on Friday (at 7:05 PM ET).
+Sportsbooks have listed player props for Adley Rutschman and others when the Baltimore Orioles host the Kansas City Royals at Oriole Park at Camden Yards on Saturday at 4:05 PM ET.

 Royals vs. Orioles Game Info